 Learn more about Medical Office Administration training

-Herzing College offers a Medical Office Administrator program at our Toronto, Ottawa, and Winnipeg campuses.
-The course includes a five-week internship.
-This training covers everything needed to get hired as an MOA right after graduation.
+Herzing College offers medical office administration training online.
+Training includes an internship and covers everything needed to get hired as an MOA right after graduation.

 The best way to learn more about this program is to talk with an admissions advisor.
 They'll walk you through the courses, class schedule, tuition, and financial aid options—and help you understand application requirements (are you eligible to apply?)